MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 ## Remove Customer Insights - Data dependencies from a Dataverse environment

 Deleting a Customer Insights - Data environment doesn't remove dependencies from the Dataverse environment.
-Before you can reinstall Customer Insights - Data on a Dataverse environment, all dependencies must be removed.
+However, if you want to remove all dependencies to Customer Insights - Data, go through the following steps.

 > [!NOTE]
 > You must be a global administrator on the Dataverse environment.
 It can take a couple of hours for the dependencies removal to take effect.